ellemac123/imaginarium/README.md

 ### Running the Django Application
 This application is built of the Django Framework.
 Here are the steps to run it.
+1. Change directories to be in the top level of the `imaginarium` project. `cd imaginarium`
-1. Make all database migrations with `python manage.py makemigrations`.
+2. Make all database migrations with `python manage.py makemigrations`.
 Followed by `python manage.py migrate`.
+3. Install the pre-created fixtures.
+These fixtures contain the decks and their associated images. `python manage.py loaddata imaginarium/fixtures.json`
-2. Run the application server on localhost `python manage.py runserver`.
+4. Run the application server on localhost `python manage.py runserver`.
-3. Open your chosen browser and navigate to `localhost:8000`!
+5. Open your chosen browser and navigate to `localhost:8000`!
-4. Voila
+6. Voila

 ## Sentry and Error Handling